Science education in England: Changes to GCSE science and its grading system

 As alluded to earlier, in the mid-2010s, the GCSE science courses of the GCSE exam boards underwent significant changes.
 This was in part due to changes in the National Curriculum, of which one of the areas affected the most was key stage 4 (KS4).
-The revised version of the National Curriculum covered more content; the one for KS4 science was published in December 2014 and a version specifically for GCSE combined science was published in June 2015, and implemented in September 2016.
+The revised version of the National Curriculum covered more content; the one for KS4 science was first published in December 2014 and a version specifically for GCSE combined science was first published in June 2015, and first implemented in September 2016.
 The increased content triggered a change in the GCSE grading system from A*–G to 9–1.
-Much more detail on the new grading system and how it differs from the previous can be read here.
-One consequence of the increased science content in the National Curriculum was that it helped simplify a bewildering array of GCSE science courses particularly from AQA, which are/were designed to accommodate students from the least able to the most able.
-AQA science courses such as core science, additional science, further additional science, science A, science B, additional applied science illustrate the variety.
-The new trilogy and synergy courses (which were developed from the recently expanded National Curriculum for science) have removed the need for the most able students taking multiple science courses unless the student decides to take chemistry, biology and physics individually.
-The content for GCSE physics as a stand-alone subject is more than the content for physics in GCSE combined science.
-For instance, in the National Curriculum for KS4 science, space physics is included, but not in the GCSE combined science version.
-AQA includes space physics and astrophysics in its GCSE specification, but only when GCSE physics is taken as an independent subject in its own right, and not when physics is taken as part of GCSE combined science.
+Much more detail on the 9–1 grading system and how it differs from A*–G can be read here.